rlondner/mongodb-stitch-imp-workshop/README.md

 Now that you have imported your backend logic with the stitch-cli, take a moment to go to your Stitch Application and review the structure you have just imported.
 You can review your application by going to your [Atlas account](https://cloud.mongodb.com/), finding ‘Stitch Apps’ in the left hand menu, and clicking the app that you imported.

 Overall, the structure of the app is as follows:

-1. **Atlas Cluster**: The Atlas database you connected your application to
+1. **Atlas Cluster**: The Atlas database you connected your application to.

     1. **Config**: The cluster you are connected to